 But don’t restrict your probing eyes to just the interior of the home for sale.
 That beautiful new coat of paint may actually be keeping you from noticing the crumbling state of a front porch support beam.
 A backyard wading pool could be covering a dead patch of grass.
 The shade mixed with strung-up lights may make the backyard walk look beautiful during summer evenings, but will all that foliage add up to big pains come autumn?

-The enormous amount of available homes on the market means that sellers are more likely to do whatever it takes to add “sold” to their yard sign.
+Remember, when there are a large amount of available homes on the market means that sellers are more likely to do whatever it takes to add “sold” to their yard sign.
 But the seemingly countless options and great deals also mean that buyers can take their time.
-Inspect prospective property accordingly by looking past the pizazz, and you’re sure to pick the best home possible.
+Inspect prospective properties accordingly by looking past the pizazz, and you are sure to pick the best home for your needs.